Medical Education Fellowship

 - A statement outlining reasons for pursing a combined Medical Education/Simulation Fellowship.
 No longer than 250 words.

 Applicants will be invited to interview during September or October.
-We will extend a match offer on November 1st.
+We will extend a match offer in Nov-Dec.
 Applicants must be accepted into the UMKC Masters of Health Professions Education (MHPE) Program to start the fellowship.
-There is one fellowship position available for the 2020 application season.
+There is one fellowship position available for the current application season.

 Assistant Professor Emergency Medicine